 As Burano is a small island, there’s not a heap of things to do.
 Here are some of my top picks:

-💖Shop – Walk along the island’s main drag, Via Galuppi.
+1) Shop – Walk along the island’s main drag, Via Galuppi.
 It’s filled with shops, restaurants, and cafés.
-Here you can watch locals in action, working on stitching together labour intensive lace pieces.
+Here you can watch locals in action, working on stitching together labor-intensive lace pieces.
 These days, few possess the skills of previous generations.
-Making a single piece is not only expensive, but time consuming.
+Making a single piece is not only expensive but time-consuming.
 For example, a lace tablecloth can take up to an entire year to make.
 So if you see lace on the cheap, it’s likely not the real thing (don’t buy fake!).
 Top shops to buy lace from include Martina Vidal, Emilia Burano, and La Perla.

-💖Church of San Martino – Visit the 16th century Roman Catholic church and marvel at its 53 meter high leaning bell tower.
+4) Church of San Martino – Visit the 16th-century Roman Catholic church and marvel at its 53-meter-high leaning bell tower.
 Yes, the tower in Pisa is not the only one that leans!
 Just beside the church, you can also visit Oratorio di Santa Barbara, a small chapel.

-💖Museo del Merletto – Set in the former lace school, come and check out the museum with rare 16th and 17th century pieces and even a lace trimmed gown worn by Queen Margherita (the same woman who inspired the Neapolitan pizza).
+5) Museo del Merletto – Set in the former lace school, come and check out the lace museum with rare 16th and 17th-century pieces and even a lace-trimmed gown worn by Queen Margherita (the same woman who inspired the Neapolitan pizza).

-💖Burano Carnival – The Carnival isn’t limited to only Venice, but extends to the island of Burno as well.
+7) Burano Carnival – The Carnival isn’t limited to only Venice, but extends to the island of Burano as well.
 Come here for an extra special experience.

 When you visit Burano Italy, sampling seafood is a must.
 Recommended places include:

-💖Trattoria al Gatto Nero – A long standing place in Burano that’s heartily been endorsed by Jamie Oliver.
+2) Trattoria al Gatto Nero – A long-standing place in Burano that’s heartily been endorsed by Jamie Oliver.
 Come for fresh seafood and homemade pasta.

-💖Trattoria da Primo e Paolo – Another gem in Burano is this place, well known for their seafood risotto, soft-shelled crab, and grilled turbo.
+3) Trattoria da Primo e Paolo – Another gem in Burano is this place, well known for its seafood risotto, soft-shelled crab, and grilled turbot.

-💖Trattoria da Romano – This family owned seafood restaurant also doles out a decent risotto, as well as many other meat and vegetarian dishes.
-Try sardines, octopus, prawns, sole, and more.
+4) Trattoria da Romano – This family-owned seafood restaurant also doles out a decent risotto, as well as many other meat and vegetarian dishes.
+Try sardines, octopuses, prawns, soles, and more.

-💖 Venissa Restaurant – Foodies look no further and visit this special Michelin starred place with its own vineyard for an extraordinary culinary experience.
+5) Venissa Restaurant – Foodies look no further and visit this special Michelin-starred place with its vineyard for an extraordinary culinary experience.

-Another thing to do when you’re in Burano is to taste the local specialty, Bussolà, a puffy S shaped biscuit.
+6) Try Bussolà – Another thing to do when you’re in Burano is to taste the local specialty, Bussolà, a puffy S-shaped biscuit.

 Where To Stay In Burano Italy